 Dr. Matthew H. Spieker, Conductor of Youth Symphony Orchestra & Conductor of Intermezzo Orchestra

-Published articles include state music journals of Alabama and Oregon and nationally with NAfME’s Teaching Music and General Music Today.
-Dr. Spieker’s research interests include youth string musicians’ health, string pedagogy, advocacy, and music education history.
+Published articles include state music journals of Alabama and Oregon.
+National articles include NAfME’s Teaching Music, General MusicToday, Research Issues & Music Education, and Journal of Historical Research in Music Education.
+Dr. Spieker’s research interests include string pedagogy, classroom culture/environment, figurative language, youth string musicians’ health, and music education history.

 Tiffany Janney Arnold, Executive Director & Suzuki Instructor